Updated August 2018

 Castles have always fascinated me and being a Scottish travel blogger I visit a lot!
-I love wandering through the tunnels, climbing the spiral staircases, looking for engravings on the walls, imagining the stories and the lives of the inhabitants who once graced the great halls, the kitchens, the gardens.
+I love wandering through the tunnels of castles in Fife, climbing the spiral staircases, searching for engravings on the walls, imagining the stories and the lives of the inhabitants who once waltzed in the great halls, baked bread the kitchens, and played hide and seek in the gardens.
 I love imagining what the rooms once looked like, the brightly coloured tapestries hanging on the walls, the dark furniture, the smokey kitchens.

-Fife has many castles dotted around, some are romantic ruins, some are almost in one piece.
+There are several castles in Fife, some are romantic ruins, some are almost in one piece.
 Some have recreated rooms to give you an idea of how they once looked, others you just have to use a little imagination...

 Near the Milton of Balgonie and 2.2 miles east of Glenrothes in Fife Balgonie Castle is a quirky and unique place to visit.
 Now owned by the Laird of Balgonie, Raymond Stanley Morris and his son Stuart Morris of Balgonie, this castle has a long and rough history.
 Building began in the 14th century with the Sibbald family who built the main tower house and fortified courtyard and was added to over the years, like many Scottish castles, by the families who took over the castle.
 Sir Robert Lundie, Lord High Treasurer of Scotland added a two story building to the east of the main tower.
 Sir Alexander Leslie (who became Lord Balgonie and Earl of Leven), John Leslie (7th Earl of Rothes) and James Balfour, grandfather of Arthur Balfour who became prime minister in 1902 all owned and lived in the castle but it was the latter who was unable to save it from decay.